bhavy007/AM-Bot/README.md

 ### 3. Add API Key

 You will need to add your API key to the `secrets.toml` file in the `.streamlit` directory.
-If you don't have an API key, obtain one from the relevant service provider.

 ```toml
 [api_credentials]